everybodyeverybody/inf_score_analyzer/README.md

 - load in configuration metadata from `data/`
 - open the first available video input device on the computer
 - loop over frames received from the input device, providing metadata every 300 seconds
+- on quitting, attempts to export the current session's scores to [kamaitachi](https://kamai.tachi.ac/)

 During the video loop, if the application encouters frames that appear to be a beatmania IIDX INFINITAS play session followed by a score screen, it will